What is the Disability Services National Minimum Data Set (DS NMDS)?

 How do I calculate hours of service for a sleepover?

 Irrespective of pay schemes, if a staff member is on sleepover for 8 hours, this should be captured as 8 staff hours and 8 hours of service to each service user.

 How do I answer the questions on unpaid staff hours?

 If staff are working unpaid overtime this should be recorded in unpaid staff hours.
 The DS NMDS aims to capture the entire cost to a funded service provider in terms of what is required to provide a service - it is important that ALL staff hours are captured.

 How does my Organisation know what service types it provides?

-There are several sources where funded Service Providers can access this information.
-Service types are listed in Service Agreements.
-Community Resource Officers (CROs) and Regional data Support Officers (RdSO) are also able to provide this information.
+There are several sources where you can access this information.
+Service types are listed in Service Agreements Schedules and in ODC.
+Community Services Officers (CSOs) and Regional Data Support Officers (RDSO) are also able to provide this information.

 Do I need to report emergency or crisis services?